Obsessed With Having A ‘Fun’ Job Title? Don’t Make This Mistake.

 Screen shot 2013-02-15 at 8.24.14 AM

 PS.
 If you’re looking for help creating your pitch and learning to talk about what you do in a way that has people pay attention (and doesn’t make you feel like a blubbering idiot!), we cover all of this and more in Uncage Your Business.
-Click here for info about the next round!
+Click here for info!

 20 Comments